openfaas/ofc-bootstrap/README.md

 ## Get started

-To run a production-quality OpenFaaS Cloud then execute `ofc-bootstrap` with a kubeconfig pointing to a remote Kubernetes service.
+To run a production-quality OpenFaaS Cloud then execute `ofc-bootstrap` with a `kubeconfig` file pointing to a remote Kubernetes service.
 For development and testing you can use the instructions below with `kind`.
 The `kind` distribution of Kubernetes does not require anything on your host other than Docker.

 ### Pre-reqs